karimelkh/inventory_ms/README.md

 - feat: show a floating menu at a time
 - mv `location` -> `site`
 - make the `img` field fk referencing the table of imgs
+- rename tables attributes of the db
+- display names instead of IDs in items table for categories, ...
+- use django-phonenumber-field

 ## Ideas for home page
 - grid of items and products, ...